 With a growing population and trend towards high-density apartment living, more Australians are turning to self-storage as a short- or long-term solution for lack of space.
-Given there's a large number of self-storage operators and facilities both in the inner city and out, how should you go about finding the facility and options that are right for you?
+With so many self-storage operators, which facilities and options are right for you?

-Storage facilities are available in a variety of areas, but there's a big difference between what you'll pay to house your stuff close to the city centre compared with its outskirts.
+Storage facilities are available in a variety of areas, but there can be a big difference between what you'll pay to house your stuff close to the city centre compared with its outskirts or in a regional town.

 - If you'll need access on a regular basis, it may well be worth paying extra to have it closer to your home or office.

-- If you need storage for an extended period, and you won't need to access your stuff, search further afield.
+- If you need storage for an extended period, and you won't need to access your stuff, search further afield for a cheaper deal.

 When you visit the facility, make a note of inclines, uneven surfaces or steps on the way to the unit.
 Units may be located on the ground floor, directly accessible from a vehicle, or situated on a higher floor with lift access.